 - LoadView generates loads from multiple geo-locations to provide you with the most realistic scenario as DDoS attacks traffic comes from different locations.

 - You can adjust your load in real-time to find the crashing point of your website or application and determine the maximum capacity of your resources.

 - LoadView reports give you useful insights about various system resources under high traffic conditions for efficient optimization and capacity planning.

 - You can also analyze individual user transactions with LoadView to determine the user behavior under load conditions and refactor your code to eliminate any resource blocker that can be a potential vulnerability for DDoS attack.

 LoadView is a fully-managed load testing tool, so you don’t have to worry about managing your own infrastructure for load testing to plan for DDoS attacks.
 Moreover, anyone can use LoadView regardless of their programming knowledge as it comes with a point-and-click EveryStep Web Recorder to generate test scripts for user transactions automatically.

 Conclusion: Can You Plan for DDOS Attacks with Load Testing?

 Cybersecurity has become a major concern for every organization.
 DDoS attacks can cause losses of an average of $20,000-$40,000 per hour.
 This is threatening for any business as they may fail to recover from this loss.
 The good news is that you can adequately plan for DDoS attacks and have proper measures in place for defending and recovery.
 LoadView is a load testing tool that can be very effective in planning DDoS attacks and ensuring business continuity.

 Get started with LoadView.
-Sign up for the free trial and get $20 in load testing credits to start.
+Sign up for the free trial and run a free load test.